staxrip/staxrip/md/test-build.md

 #### New Features

 - LSFmod added for both AviSynth and VapourSynth, to create the LSFmod default filter profile go to: 'Filters > Profiles > Restore Defaults > OK' or alternatively: 'Tools > Advanced > Reset Setting > AviSynth/VapourSynth Filter Profiles > OK'
+- added new command SetTargetFile

 #### Fixed Bugs

 - fixed C# scripting not working on Windows 7
 - fixed bug in audio detection when using a network drive as temp folder
 - fixed crash in processing dialog
+- fixed bug with automatic generation of audio profile names

 #### Tweaks